projectcalico/calico/v2.6/reference/cni-plugin/configuration.md

 }
 ```

-As a convenience, the API location location can also be configured directly, e.g.
+As a convenience, the API location can also be configured directly, e.g.

 ```json
 {